Home

 Photo: White Water Valley Museum

 A c.
 1940 photo shows the enormous lumber yards of Snoqualmie Falls Lumber Company at Snoqualmie Falls, Washington.
 The mill town and sawmill were started as a joint venture with Weyerhaeuser in 1913.
 Remnants of the mill, which was one of the largest in the world, remained in operation until February 2003 when it closed down, because the vast native forests that had fueled its operations have been exterminated.
-The scale of the loss of the old growth forests caused by Weyerhaeuser is beyond comprehension.
+The scale of this loss caused by Weyerhaeuser is almost beyond comprehension.

 Native Forest Council